BYUignite/sootlib/docs/models/1_chemistry.md

 # Coagulation

+Coagulation here is based on the presentation in \cite Seinfeld_2016.
+See also \cite Fuchs_1964.

 Particle coagulation between two particles of masses \f$m\f$ and \f$\mu\f$ results in the rate (\f$\#/\f$m\f$^3\f$kg s)
 $$R_c(m) = \frac{1}{2}\int_0^m\beta(\mu, m-\mu)n(\mu)n(m)d\mu - \int_0^\infty\beta(m,\mu)n(\mu)n(m)d\mu.$$
 The first term represents creation of particles of size \f$m\f$ by particles smaller than size \f$m\f$, and the second term represents destruction of particles of size \f$m\f$ by collision of size \f$m\f$ particles with all particles \f$\mu\f$. \f$\beta\f$ is the coagulation coefficient.